kubeflow/community/proposals/913-components-repo/README.md

 This catalog also creates a durable bridge between Kubeflow Pipelines and the broader Kubeflow ecosystem: it gives the SDK and API server a canonical source of reusable building blocks, provides SIGs with a venue to showcase Kubernetes-native MLOps patterns, and offers users a distribution channel that evolves independently from the core KFP release train.
-Centralizing community-supported assets in one place keeps the SDK surface area lean while encouraging experimentation in third-party areas that can later graduate into core.
+Centralizing community-supported assets in one place keeps the SDK surface area lean while improving discoverability and consistency.

 ### Goals

 1. Move reusable components and pipelines into a dedicated GitHub repository with clear structure and governance.
 2. Provide standardized metadata, documentation, and testing requirements for every asset.
-3. Ship an installable Python package for core (community-maintained) components that is versioned to match Kubeflow or Kubeflow SDK releases.
+3. Ship an installable Python package for components and pipelines that are versioned to match Kubeflow releases.
-4. Maintain a parallel, clearly demarcated area for third-party contributions, shipped as its own Python package that tracks the same release cadence as the core catalog.
-5. Automate maintenance (e.g. stale component detection, dependency validation) to keep the catalog healthy.
+4. Automate maintenance (e.g. stale component detection, dependency validation) to keep the catalog healthy.
-6. Provide developer onboarding materials and guidance for agents generating components/pipelines.
+5. Provide developer onboarding materials and guidance for agents generating components/pipelines.

 ### Non-Goals

-1. Operate turnkey build or publishing pipelines for third-party maintainers.
-We supply validation tooling and guidance, but external teams continue to manage their own release automation.
-2. Backport historical component versions; only actively maintained assets will be migrated.
+1. Backport historical component versions; only actively maintained assets will be migrated by their respective owners.
-3. Remove the existing `components/` directory in the main KFP repo without notice.
-We will announce the new repository, point contributors at the new onboarding documentation, and give the community a minimum of 90 days to move their assets before deleting the legacy directory.
+2. Remove the existing `components/` directory in the main KFP repo without notice.
+We will announce the new repository, point contributors at the new onboarding documentation, and give the community a minimum of 60 days to move their assets before deleting the legacy directory.
-4. Vendor specific components.
+3. Vendor specific components.
 Vendors are highly encouraged to use the same repository structure in their own repository.

 ## Proposal